taynoel/Multi-Frame-Super-Resolution/README.md

 which will generate wholeParam_xx.dict files.

 ### Usage
-One can use the trained network to perform multi-frame super-resolution bu first placing images in ./inputImg folder (minimum 9), and execute main.py with argument
+One can use the trained network to perform multi-frame super-resolution by first placing images in ./inputImg folder (minimum 9), and execute main.py with argument
 ```
 "--mode" = "allU"
 ```
-Trained parameter file "wholeParam.dict" and example images in ./inputImg folder are included.
+Trained parameter file "wholeParam.dict" and example images in ./inputImg folder are included in the git.

 ### Test
 Comparison test is performed between refined and non-refined output.
 From Proba-V training dataset folder, 156 scenes are selected from NIR, and 149 samples are selected from RED for testing, the remaining are used for training.
 The scores based on [here](https://kelvins.esa.int/proba-v-super-resolution/scoring/) are as follows: